 Korean Bros

-Korean Bros is a Korean American CPG food brand built on a simple, audacious premise: make Korean food branding as bold as the cuisine itself.
+Korean Bros is a Korean American food brand built on a simple, audacious premise: make Korean food branding as bold as the cuisine itself.
 The full brand identity, packaging system, and visual language create a satirical, comedy-driven universe that translates the energy of Korean flavor into every touchpoint, from shelf to social.

 Services: